vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

     - **`--J=-Dgemfire.securitymanager=BasicSecurityManager`** - Defines the package and class for your security manager and allows GemFire to find the class when starting up.
     - **`--classpath=[path to your jar file]/BasicSecurityManager-1.0-SNAPSHOT.jar`** - Defines the path to the jar file that GemFire should use as the security manager.

-4. Once the locator has started you will see an output similar to this:
+4. Once the locator has started, you will see an output similar to this:

     ```text
     Starting a Geode Locator in [path to where GemFire was started] /locator1...